gtonussi/geo-weather-gt/README.md

 - **User-Agent Header for API Requests**
   - The app sets a custom `User-Agent` header (`Geo-Weather (geo-weather-gt@gmail.com)`) when making requests to the weather.gov API.
 This is required by the API provider for identification and responsible usage, and helps ensure requests are not blocked or rate-limited

+- **Geolocation "Find Me" Button:**
+  - The app includes a "Find Me" button that uses the browser's geolocation API to get the user's current location.
+When clicked, it populates the search input with full-precision coordinates (e.g., `40.712775826286046, -74.00597095489502`). **Note:** This feature only works for US coordinates since the weather API is limited to US locations.
+For international users, the coordinates will be pasted but the weather lookup will fail.

 - **Semantic Console Logging:**
   - All API calls and service operations are tracked with semantic, emoji-coded console logs that make debugging and monitoring much easier.
 Each service (geocoding, weather, API routes) uses distinct prefixes and structured logging to trace request flows, response data, and error handling in real-time during development.